VolkanSah/SQLp-EDU/README.md

 # Prerequisites
 - Python 3.x
-- Requests library (can be installed using pip install requests)
+- Requests library (can be installed using pip)
 ## Usage
 - Clone the repository or download the script to your local machine.
 - Install the required dependencies using pip if not already installed: